Equine Assisted Services

 - improve social well-being – confidence, mobility, independence.

-Equine Assisted Therapy programs promote health for the mind, body and soul, and support the physical and emotional needs of our clients.
+Equine Assisted services promote health for the mind, body and soul, and support the physical and emotional needs of our clients.

-Horses of Hope Oregon’s goal is to use our therapy horses to improve the lives of our participants, and renew hope in their own capabilities.
+Horses of Hope Oregon’s goal is to use our horses to improve the lives of our clients, and renew hope in their own capabilities.